terrychou911019/GomokuAI/README.md

     ./main ./alphabeta ./minimax
     ./main ./alphabeta ../baselines/baseline2
     ```
-4. After the game finishes, it will generate a file named "gamelog.txt" in the "src" folder.
+4. After the game finishes, it will generate a file named "gamelog.txt" under the "src" folder.

 ### Help
 - Clean the executables under the "src" folder.